maksimKorzh/vici/README.md

       Ctrl-u or PgUp - scroll 4 screen rows upwards
            0 or HOME - move cursor to the begining of the current line
-            $ or END - move cursor to the end of the current line
+            $ or END - move cursor to the end of the current line g - go to first line
+                   G - go to last line

 # Usage
     $ vici                # opens editor with 'out.txt' source file name